High School Students: Tips for Prospective Freshmen

-- Throughout the year: Explore colleges in more depth and make campus visits when possible.
-Also begin to look into scholarship opportunities.
-A good place to start is www.fastweb.com.
+- Throughout the year: Research colleges and make campus visits when possible.
+Look into scholarship opportunities.
+A good place to start is fastweb.com.

 - Early fall semester: Register for and take the PSAT if you didn’t take it as a sophomore.